- Browse the latest special offers, discounts and best rates

-- Book online and save 10% on holidays to Majorca
+- Book early and save on hotels in Majorca and Menorca

 Majorca Weather - Ideal for Warm Summer Holidays and Winter Sunshine in the Balearics

 Majorca weather is a very good reason for visiting this ever-popular Mediterranean island, one of the nearest foreign destinations to offer the guarantee of a sunnier holiday than can usually be expected in the UK.
 The Majorca weather guide shown below is for Cala d'Or.

 Metric (°C / mm) | Imperial (°F / inches)

 More about Majorca

 - Cheap Majorca holidays